lightning/bolts/00-introduction.md

     *commitment transaction*.
    * _See container: commitment transaction_
    * _See parts: Payment hash, Payment preimage_

+* *Invoice*: A request for funds on the Lightning Network, possibly including payment type, payment amount, expiry, and other information.
+This is how payments are made on the Lightning Network, rather than using Bitcoin-style addresses.

 * *It's ok to be odd*:
    * A rule applied to some numeric fields that indicates either optional or